ccrashtek/mvsh/README.md

-# mvsh
+# MVSH

-МВШ - это мой школьный проект который училка попросила подготовить лол
+## МВШ - is just a simple school project.

+### You can download and use any files from this repo.